19 September 2019

-In addition, we have a panel of experts who will guide you through understanding importance of financials in presenting your venture to investors.
+In addition, we have a panel of experts who will guide you through current trends in funding, especially funding the early stage deals.

-Kevin Wittrup.
-As an early stage entrepreneur and venture partner, Kevin has been a founder and key operator in several early stage companies and technology commercialization ventures, most recently BIOVIGIL Hygiene Technologies LLC, CardioSounds, LLC and Orasis Systems, LLC.
+As an early stage entrepreneur and venture partner at RSVP Capital, Kevin has been a key operator in several early stage and technology commercialization ventures, most recently BIOVIGIL Hygiene Technologies.
 As the co-founder and CEO of BIOVIGIL from 2011-2017, Kevin led the effort to commercialize a sophisticated healthcare technology product and build a team that operationalized the diverse aspects of the business including product development, cloud data applications, installation and maintenance services, clinical implementation and support services, and manufacturing.
 Kevin is also an active member of the managing board at Advanced Battery Concepts.
 ABC is a battery technology company based in Claire, MI. that has developed a disruptive bipolar battery technology.
 Kevin holds an MBA from the Ross School of Business at the University of Michigan and a MS in Mechanical Engineering from Michigan Technological University.

 Mark your calendar.
 The meeting opens at 5:00 pm with networking and appetizers.
 Around 5:45 pm, the program portion of the meeting begins with an introduction from our President including upcoming entrepreneurial events and past NEF Showcase Presenter news.
 The program continues with our featured Showcase Presenter(s) who are graduates of the NEF coaching process.
 Depending on the month or otherwise noted, the program includes the engaging NEF Pitch Pit or intriguing topic and panel.
 The program typically finishes at 7:15 pm with more networking afterwards.
 Please feel welcome to join us.